Hardware and software requirements¶

 Preparing the installation¶

 First of all download the installation files for your platform from the Veyon download page.
 For Windows computers it is recommended to use the 64-bit version (win64).
-For 32-bit-installations you have to use the 32-bit version (win32) has to be used.
+For 32-bit installations the 32-bit version (win32) has to be used.

 Installation on a Windows computer¶

 Run the installer file with administrative privileges and follow the displayed instructions.
 On computers that do not require the Veyon Master application (e.g. student computers) you can deselect the component Veyon Master in the Choose Components dialog.

 Installation on a Linux computer¶

 The Veyon Windows installer provided by the community can be executed in silent mode, meaning that there is no user interaction and the installation is performed automatically.
 This is especially useful for automated deployments in larger environments.
 This way Veyon can be easily integrated with all common software distribution solutions and mechanisms.

 By running the installer with the command line parameter

 Install Veyon in silent mode: